 Ken and Helen Hare, who own Blanco Basin Land & Cattle Company, not far from the baseball field where the cages will be constructed, made a financial contribution on behalf of their business and themselves.

 "Joy called us and we were more than happy to help," Helen Hare said.
+"It's a good thing for the community, and we're supporters of the kids in Bloomfield."

 The outdoor facility will feature four batting cages with pitching machines set at different speeds and lighting that costs roughly $30,000.
 The Gathings have collected over $5,000 so far along with various materials and equipment supplied by businesses, Joy said.